Super Mario Bros. 3: Awards

 In 1997, Electronic Gaming Monthly ranked the All-Stars edition the 2nd best console game of all time (behind only Tetris), saying it "took the series back to its roots, but expanded upon the original game in every way imaginable.
 No other game since has been able to recapture the spirit of adventure and enchantment found in Mario 3."
-The game has been ranked on several of IGN's lists of "top games".
+The game has been ranked on several of IGNs lists of "top games".
 In 2005, they rated it 23rd among their Top 100 Games, and praised the precise and intuitive controls.
 IGN editors from the United States, United Kingdom, and Australia ranked Super Mario Bros.
 3 number 39 in their 2007 Top 100 Games, citing Miyamoto's "ingenious" designs.
 They further commented that the game improved on the "already-brilliant concepts" of the previous games with new power-ups and enemies.
 Users and readers of the website placed the game high on similar lists: 32nd in 2005 and 21st in 2006.
 In 2009, Game Informer put Super Mario Bros.
 3 9th on their list of "The Top 200 Games of All Time", saying that it is "a game with incredible lasting power that we won't soon forget".
 This is down one place from Game Informer's previous ranking in 2001.
 Edge ranked the game #20 on its list of "The 100 Best Games To Play Today", calling it "the one 8-bit game that still shines today, no caveats required."
 UGO listed Super Mario Bros.
 3 on their list of the "Top 50 Games That Belong On the 3DS", calling it "Arguably the greatest Mario game ever made."
 GameSpot placed the game on their list of the greatest games of all time.
 USgamer ranked the game as the third best Mario platformer ever.
 Super Mario Bros.
 3 ranked 34th on Warp Zoned's "Scientifically Proven Best Video Games of All Time" list, a statistical meta-analysis of 44 "top games" lists published between 1995 and 2016.